 If you’re interested in visiting both Girona and the Costa Brava but you’re short on time, then this full-day tour could be a great option.
 Limited to 8 people, the tour not only stops in Girona and takes you around the main sites of the city but also includes a stop in a fishing village on the Costa Brava.

-Or if you’re interested in visiting Girona because of it being used as a filming location in Game of Thrones, then this day tour is an excellent option.
+Or if you’re a Game of Thrones fan, then this day tour is an excellent option.
 You’ll visit the top sites of the city along with all of the locations that were used in the popular series.

 If you want to take the train to Girona, you can book tickets online here.